pkuqiwang/nifi_lab/README.md

 ```
 7. Add a funnel processor to the canvas and connect ReplaceText to it

-#### Questions to Answer
+### Questions to Answer
-1. What does a full RSVP Json object look like?
+1. What does a full RSVP JSON object look like?
 2. How many output files do you end up with?
 3. How can you change the file name that Json is saved as from PutFile?
 4. Why do you think we are splitting out the RSVP's by group?